conmaol/maglocunus/d/data.md

     dd -- in --> e
 ```

-Since Dunfermline and Kirkcaldy are both towns in Fife, Kate and Mark were both born in the same county.
+Since Dunfermline and Kirkcaldy are both towns in Fife, Kate and Marek were both born in the same county.

-The dates are ordered to each other.
+We can use a ‘next’ relationship to line the dates up in order, making it clear that Marek was born before Kate.

 ```mermaid
 flowchart TD